binaryage/totalspaces-web/elcapitan.md

 <img src="/images/recovery-2.png">

-Reboot your machine and you may install the [latest version of TotalSpaces2](/changes-beta).
+Reboot your machine and you may install or run the [latest version of TotalSpaces2](/changes-beta).

+Note, you can also use the <code>csrutil disable</code> command to completely disable System Integrity Protection.
+This has the advantage that there is no scary warning about an unsupported configuration, but the disadvantage that the whole of SIP (rather than just part) is disabled.

 ## Technical details